What is coaching?

 - Don’t want to take action in between sessions.

 - Have a tendency to ‘disappear’ and not be in communication.
-Part of your commitment to coaching is remaining in communication if you can’t make a session, something about our work isn’t working for you, you wish to end working together early, want to change our focus, or you just want to take a break.
+Part of your commitment to coaching is remaining in communication if you can’t make a session, something about our work isn’t working for you, you wish to end working together early, want to change our focus, or you just want to take a break from the coaching.

 My coaching style